 How about these cute hanging bats for your tree as an easy Halloween yard decorations to make with the kids?
 All it takes is a quick trip to Hobby Lobby for some googly eyes and black foam, and you’re pretty much set!

-These witch legs could be put anywhere outside the house, and you just need two pool noodles, tape, tights, and scissors . . . and maybe a spare pair of heels or boots to complete this easy scary Halloween decoration.
+These witch legs could be put anywhere outside the house, and you just need two pool noodles, tape, tights, awesome pointed witch shoes, apple baskets, plank boards for the sign, and apples to complete this easy scary Halloween decoration.

 Easy Home Halloween Decorations